Modify One Cluster from One Project Deprecated

 • awsPrivateLinkSrv object

 Private endpoint-aware connection strings that use AWS-hosted clusters with Amazon Web Services (AWS) PrivateLink.
 Each key identifies an Amazon Web Services (AWS) interface endpoint.
 Each value identifies the related mongodb:// connection string that you use to connect to Atlas through the interface endpoint that the key names.
-If the cluster uses an optimized connection string, awsPrivateLinkSrv contains the optimized connection string.
-If the cluster has the non-optimized (legacy) connection string, awsPrivateLinkSrv contains the non-optimized connection string even if an optimized connection string is also present.

 Network Peering Connection